-Pre-prototype · Simulation-validated
+Pre-prototype · Demonstrated in simulation

 Real-time guidance to a target that won't hold still.